dermatologist/nlp-qrmine/README.md

 ## What it does

+### NLP
-* Finds common categories for open coding.
+* Lists common categories for open coding.
 * Create a coding dictionary with categories, properties and dimensions.
-* Find topics.
+* Topic modelling.
 * Arrange docs according to topics.
 * Compare two documents/interviews.
 * Sentiment analysis
 * Network analysis
 * Co-citation finder

+### ML
+* Accuracy of a neural network model trained using the data.
+* Confusion matrix from an support vector machine classifier
+* K nearest neighbours of a given record.
+* K-Means clustering
+* Association rules.

-## How to Use
+## How to use

 * Download/clone this repository
 * pip install -r requirements.txt
 * python qrmine.py ( --help to display all command line options)

 ## Input file format

+### NLP
 Individual documents or interview transcripts in a single text file separated by <break>Topic</break>.
 Example below

 ```